-Reno Tahoe is excited to welcome USBC competitors back to the Biggest Little City!
+Reno Tahoe is excited to welcome USBC Open Championships to the Biggest Little City!
 Throughout your stay, you’re invited to explore Reno Tahoe and indulge in all the area has to offer.
 Between tournaments, reconnect with old friends and be sure to make it a memorable Reno Tahoe experience.
 To help you out, here are some tips for what do to once you’re here.

 Who knew having so much fun bowling could work up an appetite?
 Try one of these breakfast hot spots in Reno to get ready for your big game.
-Local favorite Two Chicks in Midtown serves up an egg-ceptional breakfast or brunch and Pegs Glorified Ham n Eggs in downtown offers a full breakfast and lunch menu.
-Pine State Biscuits, famous for their homemade biscuits and fried chicken, is only a short hop, skip and jump from downtown. and is great for a flaky homemade biscuit.
+A local favorite, Two Chicks in Midtown serves up an egg-ceptional breakfast or brunch and Pegs Glorified Ham n Eggs in downtown offers a full breakfast and lunch menu.
+Pine State Biscuits, famous for their homemade biscuits and fried chicken, is only a short hop, skip and jump from downtown.
 Find even more local favorite breakfast and brunch spots… after all, this is the most important meal of the day!

 Need an afternoon caffeine pick-me-up?
 There are plenty of coffee shops to try near downtown Reno!
-Hub Coffee Roasters locally roasts their coffee and has a location along the Truckee River so you can enjoy a freshly brewed coffee with a view.
+Hub Coffee Roasters locally roasts their coffee and has a location along the Truckee River, so you can enjoy freshly brewed coffee with a view.
 JoStella Coffee Co. and Old World Coffee Lab are all also within a short drive from the National Bowling Stadium.
 Stop by Bibo Coffee Co., with two locations in downtown, for a tasty cup of joe and house-made gelato for a special sweet treat.
-There’s more where that came from – find even more places to find a tasty cup of coffee.

 Coming to a competition doesn’t need to be all serious.
 Take a break between matches and check out local boutiques and shops in Reno.
 Midtown and downtown Reno have a fashion scene you can’t miss whether you’re shopping for yourself or someone else.
-For those looking for one-of-a-kind finds, Junkee Clothing Exchange and Golden Jackal in Midtown are filled with vintage clothing and treasures.
+For those looking for one-of-a-kind finds, Reno is home to some great thrift stores.
+Junkee Clothing Exchange, The Nest and The Melting Pot World Emporium are filled with vintage clothing and treasures.
 At Sierra Belle and Nomad, in Midtown, you will find the latest fashion trends and unique pieces.
-For a whole new shopping experience, explore The Basement for a historic yet modern marketplace.

 Catch up with friends and check out some of these hottest dining spots around Reno after a long day.
-Treat yourself to a prime New York steak at Roxy in the Eldorado at THE ROW, or slow-braised pork carnitas at El Jefe’s Cantina.
+Treat yourself to a prime New York steak at Roxy in the Eldorado at THE ROW, or sizzling entrees of Hibachi at Ichiban Japanese Steak House.
 THE ROW has many options for you to try, from casual to fine dining.
-For locally sourced sharable plates you can’t beat the menu at Liberty Food and Wine Exchange in downtown Reno.
-Enjoy dinner with a view of the Truckee River at Wild River Grille or The Shore Room, which both offer great happy hour and dinner offerings.
-But don’t stop there, Reno’s growing restaurant scene is full of options for any appetite.
+For locally sourced sharable plates, you can’t beat the menu at Liberty Food and Wine Exchange in downtown Reno or Centro in Midtown.
+Enjoy dinner with a view of the Truckee River at Wild River Grille or Smith + River, which both offer great happy hour and dinner offerings.
+But don’t stop there, Reno’s diverse restaurant scene is full of options for any appetite.

-Reno’s arts scene is growing with murals and art pieces located throughout downtown and Midtown.
-The Reno Playa Art Park holds wonders from Burning Man and City Plaza is also home to two former Burning Man pieces – Believe and Space Whale.
-The Nevada Museum of Art has permanent and rotating collections from world-renowned artists for you to see.
+Reno’s arts scene is growing with murals and life-size sculptures located throughout downtown and Midtown.
+Located along the Truckee River, City Plaza is also home to two former Burning Man pieces – BELIEVE and Space Whale.
+Search for even more Burning Man sculptures along Reno’s Neon Line.
+Known as the only accredited art museum in Nevada, the Nevada Museum of Art has permanent and rotating collections from world-renowned artists for you to see.
 If cars are more your speed, the National Automobile Museum showcases more than 200 eye-popping cars and authentic street scenes.
 Take a walk through downtown and Midtown to see more than 100 murals painted by local, national and international artists.